Building In Rowlands Gill , Tyne And Wear

 Derwentcote produced over 100 tons of steel every year (which was no mean feat, as there were only two workers there!) and the steel was considered to be the best in Britain.
 However, the complex sadly closed in 1891 due to competition from the Sheffield steel industry and the introduction of new techniques in steel making.

 It is a really interesting spot and is the last surviving piece of evidence of cementation steelmaking in the North-East.
-There is normally a woodland walk accessible around the furnace, where you can see evidence of other buildings from the complex.
-However, due to recent storms, this is currently closed to the public (as of March 2022), so please check with English Heritage if you are planning a visit.
+There is also a woodland walk accessible around the furnace, where you can see evidence of other buildings from the complex.
+I originally wrote this article in 2022, however, we visited during Heritage Open Days in September 2024 and got to have a peek inside.

 Login to the VIP area to add places to your bucket list, mark them as visited and more importantly see where you rank on the league table.